beaubranton4/ncaa_d1_baseball_stats/README.md

     ssh-keygen -t rsa -f ~/.ssh/ncaa_d1_baseball_stats -C project_user -b 2048

     Upload SSH Key to GCP: manually or through CLI
+    Run:
+        cat ncaa_d1_baseball_stats.pub

+    To receive ssh key to paste into metadata section in compute engine

     You have the option of creating a config file in this directory to make connecting to the VM easy and enable port forwarding via VS Code Extension - https://youtu.be/ae-CV2KfoN0?list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&t=1073